Thursday, January 30, 2025

 (Stunned.)

 Yeah I know him.
-I mean weren’t friends or nothin, no chance of that him being
+I mean we weren’t friends or nothin, no chance of that him being

 black.